 Brown is committed to helping all students achieve their academic goals.
 In addition to going to class, students are encouraged to visit their faculty and teaching assistants during office hours, to attend problem and review sessions, and to access other departmental resources for learning, whether or not they are experiencing academic difficulty.

 Students looking for individualized help in coursework — beyond what they can find in normal office hours with an instructor or TA — can access the services described below.
-For additional information about academic support resources at Brown, consult the website of the Dean of the College.
+For additional information about academic support resources at Brown -- including individual academic coaching and academic workshops -- consult the Academic Support website hosted by the Dean of the College office.

 Math and Science

 Math: The Math Resource Center (MRC) is a walk-in center for students taking calculus courses at Brown.
 The MRC is staffed each night by 2-3 graduate students and 1-2 undergraduates who help students on an individual or small group basis.